javalin/website/pages/plugins/javalinvue.md

 </body>
 ```

-You don't need any sort of frontend build tool (like Webpack, Parcel, Grunt, etc),
+You don't need any frontend build tool (like Webpack, Parcel, Grunt, etc) – JavalinVue takes care of all that.
-and you don't need any JavaScript imports.
-JavalinVue takes care of all of that.
+As a consequence import/export of ES modules is not needed (and not supported as of now).

 There is a longer tutorial which includes the motivation behind creating this
 integration, as well as some discussion about pros and cons: